-Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, MATH 1111, RNSG 1010, RNSG 1016, RNSG 1003, RNSG 1002, RNSG 1004, RNSG 1012 Corequisite: RNSG 1014
+Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L,

+MATH 1111, RNSG 1010, RNSG 1016, RNSG 1003, RNSG 1002, RNSG 1004, RNSG 1012

 This course continues to build on the previous medical surgical courses to introduce patient-centered care of clients with complex and multisystem disorders.
 Continued emphasis is placed on use of the evidence-based practice, the nursing process, systems review, and the understanding of pathophysiology as it relates to the nurse's role as a safe provider of care.
 Students will function effectively within nursing and inter professional teams utilizing data to monitor outcomes.
 Supervised inpatient and outpatient clinical rotations will provide the opportunities for the students to achieve the course competencies.
-This course provides opportunities for the students to achieve the solvence-based practice from the biophysical sciences, humanities, growth and development, problem solving abilities and the nursing process.
+This course provides opportunities for the student to acquire an adequate knowledge utilizing evidence-based practice from the biophysical sciences, humanities, growth and development, problem solving abilities and the nursing process.